Bill Cook: New York Rangers

 The Rangers made their NHL debut on November 16, 1926, against the Maroons.
 Cook scored the franchise's first goal, which also stood up as the winner, in a 1–0 victory.
 Appearing in 44 games, he led the league in both goals, 33, and points, 37.
 He finished as the runner-up to Herb Gardiner of the Montreal Canadiens for the Hart Trophy as the NHL's most valuable player.
 The Rangers finished first in the American Division, but were eliminated by the Boston Bruins in the playoffs.
 Cook recorded 24 points in 1927–28, the seventh highest total in the league.
 The Rangers again qualified for the playoffs, where they defeated the Pittsburgh Pirates, Boston Bruins and Montreal Maroons to win the franchise's first Stanley Cup championship.
-The Bread Line scored every Rangers goal in the 1928 Stanley Cup Finals.
+The Bread Line scored every Rangers goal in the 1928 Stanley Cup Final.

 Twenty-three points in 1928–29 again placed Cook seventh in the league.
-The Rangers defeated the New York Americans to reach the 1929 Stanley Cup Finals, but were defeated by the Montreal Canadiens.
+The Rangers defeated the New York Americans to reach the 1929 Stanley Cup Final, but were defeated by the Montreal Canadiens.
 Cook led the Rangers and finished fourth in league scoring in 1929–30 and 1930–31 with 59 and 42 points respectively.
 In 1931, he was named to the NHL's inaugural All-Star team at right wing.
 It was the first of four consecutive appearances; he was placed on the first team in 1931, 1932 and 1933, and on the second team in 1934.
 Cook's 34 goals in 1931–32 tied Charlie Conacher for the league lead.
-The Rangers won the American Division title, and after defeating the Canadians, faced Conacher's Toronto Maple Leafs in the 1932 Stanley Cup Finals.
+The Rangers won the American Division title, and after defeating the Canadians, faced Conacher's Toronto Maple Leafs in the 1932 Stanley Cup Final.
 Toronto swept the series with three consecutive victories.